jkulawik/AmnesiaModManager/README.md

   * Added support for hybrid custom stories added in Amnesia 1.5 (i.e. full conversions that are launched from the game)
   * Add support for detecting custom stories downloaded from the Steam Workshop
   * Improved mod description formatting (previously the app displayed raw description contents)
+  * Improved performance by adding an image cache
   * Heavily restructured the app code to use proper Go conventions

 # Known issues